 TRENDnet Tri-Band AC2200 WiFi Mesh Router System (TEW-830MDR2K) Long-Term Review @ ModSynergy.com

-Today I will review the TRENDnet Tri-Band AC2200 WiFi Mesh Router System (TEW-830MDR2K) and see if this is a system worth purchasing.
-TRENDnet says their system is “designed to replace older WiFi routers, extenders, and signal boosters”.
+Today, we will examine the TRENDnet Tri-Band AC2200 WiFi Mesh Router System (TEW-830MDR2K) and evaluate whether it is a worthwhile investment.
+TRENDnet claims that their system is specifically designed to replace older WiFi routers, extenders, and signal boosters.

 TRENDnet's vision is to build innovative, easy to use, and reliable Networks People Trust™.
 TRENDnet solutions network the countless devices which enable your connected lifestyle and workplace.
 Building award winning networking solutions since 1990, TRENDnet connects you with what you value most.